 Hey there digital upholsterers!
 It took some time, but part 2 of the Chair series is finally here!
+This tutorial was written by Guilherme Henrique.

 As my desktop was possessed by a demon, I’m having troubles to record a video without strange stuff suddenly appearing, so this second part will be a text one! yeea 😀